Forrest J Ackerman: Death

 In 2003, Ackerman said, "I aim at hitting 100 and becoming the George Burns of science fiction".
 His health, however, had been failing.
 He had a major heart attack in 1966 and wore a pacemaker thereafter.
 He was susceptible to infection in his later life and, after one final trip to the hospital in October 2008, informed his best friend and caregiver Joe Moe that he did not want to go on but hoped to live long enough to vote for Barack Obama in the November 2008 presidential election.
 Ackerman checked himself out of the hospital and refused further treatment, accepting only a hospice service.
 Honoring his wishes, his friends assisted him in holding what he delighted in calling "a living funeral".
 In his final days, he saw everyone he wanted to say goodbye to.
 Fans were encouraged to send messages of farewell by mail.

 While there were several premature reports of his death in the month prior, Ackerman died a minute before midnight on December 4, 2008, at the age of 92.
 From his "Acker-mini-mansion" in Hollywood, he had entertained and inspired fans weekly with his collection of memorabilia and his stories.

 Upon his death, the administration of Ackerman's estate was entrusted to his friend, television producer Kevin Burns.
 Burns was tasked with the sale and distribution of Mr. Ackerman's extensive collection of Science Fiction and Horror memorabilia.
 Included in this were Bela Lugosi's ring from Abbott and Costello Meet Frankenstein and Lon Chaney's teeth and top hat from London After Midnight.
-There were eighteen beneficiaries named in Ackerman's will, including three waitresses from his favorite restaurant and hangout, "The House of Pies".
-His personal papers—books, correspondence, fan mail, and more—went to the Special Collections Research Center at Syracuse University (he had made prior donations of material there, as well as to the University of Wyoming, Eastern New Mexico University, and the University of California).
+His personal papers—books, correspondence, fan mail, and more—went to the Special Collections Research Center at Syracuse University.

 Ackerman is interred at Forest Lawn Memorial Park (Glendale) with his wife.
 His plaque simply reads, "Sci-Fi Was My High".

 Legacy

-A 2013 rebroadcast of the PBS program Visiting ... with Huell Howser, originally airing in 2000, which featured Ackerman and highlighted his memorabilia collection, was revised to indicate that Ackerman had since died and his collection had been auctioned.

 On Thursday morning, November 17, 2016, the corner of Franklin and Vermont Avenues, in the heart of the neighborhood "Uncle Forry" lived in for 30 years, was christened Forrest J Ackerman Square.